Poincar\'e Duality in abstract 6-functor formalisms: Dualizing object

 \subsection{Deformation to the normal cone}

-Our goal in this section is to fulfil the promise made in Remark~\ref{rmk:reduction-to-normal} and show that $C(p, \Delta) = C_X(\rm{T}_f)$.
-We are going to do this via deforming (or, actually, specializing) to the normal cone.
-The idea of using deformation to the normal cone to compute the dualizing object is due to Dustin Clausen.
-In particular, a version of this argument is used in \cite[Lecture XIII]{complex-analytic} to compute the dualizing object in the $6$-functor formalism of liquid sheaves on complex-analytic spaces.
+Our goal in this section is to fulfill the promise made in Remark~\ref{rmk:reduction-to-normal} by showing that $C(p, \Delta) = C_X(\rm{T}_f)$.
+We achieve this via deformation to the normal cone, an approach to computing the dualizing object due to Dustin Clausen.
+In particular, a version of this argument appears in \cite[Lecture XIII]{complex-analytic} to compute the dualizing object for liquid sheaves on complex-analytic spaces.